JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/technical_tips/git_phasing.rst

 1) you can easily restore a previous version of your code, in case you are not happy with your last changes,

-2) in the future you could check/update quickly the differences with the new released version of the package without having to download entirely the full package, see below.
+2) in the future you could check/update quickly the differences with the new released version of the package without having to download entirely the full package:

 Suppose that a new version, for example "PACK-MNH-V5-7-2", is announced.